insin/insin-notes/JavaOne2012/nashorn_node_jpa_persistence_bof.rst

   * Including Java SE Embedded

-* Node port will always be single-threaded/evented, but Jave part can take advantage of threads/multi-core
+* Node port will always be single-threaded/evented, but Java part can take advantage of threads/multi-core
 * Only on Java SE 7 and above
 * JavaScript part is single-threaded, but Java portions can spin up as many as